-There is one DEPTH SOUNDER, located on the multi-function display to the left of the tachometers.
-To activate the DEPTH SOUNDER, press the power switch.
-Set the scale, shallow alarm, and deep alarm as desired.
 The sounder should provide reliable readings in shallow waters.
 If in doubt, switch it off, then turn it back on to reset sounder.
 If your reading is blinking, it is a FALSE reading.
 False readings can occur in depths of more then 200 feet or in areas of strong currents or tides.
 Depth sounder may not immediately show a depth when first powering on the system and may require a few minutes of travelling before registering in shallow or deep waters.

-Remember to ALWAYS consult your charts for depth!
+Remember to ALWAYS consult your charts and tide tables for depth!